 Content should be optimized for every social media channel you use.
 With Twitter’s 280 character limit, this task becomes more critical.

 Ignoring visual content

-Using analytics and various tools is crucial for any digital marketing strategy.
-Fortunately, Twitter has lists to help you find groups of people with similar interests.
-So, make sure to use them.
+Using analytics and various tools is vital for any digital marketing strategy.
+Thankfully, Twitter lists can help you identify groups of individuals with similar interests, so remember to use them.

 Social media mistakes: Pinterest marketing mistakes